DimABSA/DimABSA2026/README.md

 ## Subtask 2: Dimensional Aspect Sentiment Triplet Extraction (DimASTE)
-Given a textual instance, extract all **(A, O, VA)** triplets, where A denotes an aspect term, O an opinion term, and VA a valence-arousal score.
+Given a textual instance, extract all `(A, O, VA)` triplets, where A denotes an aspect term, O an opinion term, and VA a valence-arousal score.
 The input is in JSON Lines format and includes the following fields.
-- "ID" – A unique identifier for the instance.
+- `ID` – A unique identifier for the instance.
-- "Text" – A sentence or paragraph expressing subjective opinions.
+- `Text` – A sentence or paragraph expressing subjective opinions.

 The output should be in JSON Lines format and include the following fields.
 All textual outputs are **case-sensitive**.